thoughtspot/rest-api-sdk/sdks/typescript/SchedulesApi.md

 # **deleteSchedule**
 > void deleteSchedule()

  Deletes a scheduled job. /n  Version: 9.4.0.cl or later  Deletes a scheduled Liveboard job.
-Requires at least edit access to Liveboard or `ADMINISTRATION` (**Can administer Org**) privilege.        #### Endpoint URL
+Requires at least edit access to Liveboard or `ADMINISTRATION` (**Can administer Org**) privilege.

 ### Example